JanethL/project-1-example/README.md

 # FUTURE CONSIDERATIONS

--Create 6 more blocks with if statements
+- Create 6 more blocks with if statements
--Create a function to randomly select a block
+- Create a function to randomly select a block
--Add colors to blocks
+- Add colors to blocks
--Need to add a game over screen
+- Need to add a game over screen
--Count filled rows using a for loop and clear rows once full -Add a function that updates the score
+- Count filled rows using a for loop and clear rows once full
+- Add a function that updates the score
--Add styling to buttons
+- Add styling to buttons
--Add SMS functionality with API to challenge friends to beat high score a game
+- Add SMS functionality with API to challenge friends to beat high score a game

 # PROCESS WORK